FinJG/side-scroller/README.md

-## this is a huge work in progress so expect sloppy code and bugs
+## This is a huge work in progress so expect sloppy code and bugs

-*that being said, this is just 2D side-scroller game that i'm working on for fun and the sake of learning*
+*that being said, this is just a 2D side-scroller game that I'm working on for fun and the sake of learning*

 # Controls